cboettig/ews-review/manuscript.md

 Context-specific signals
 ------------------------

+**This is "the way forward".
+Unclear how much we should map out here (e.g., how the experimental examples basically knew they could expect saddle-nodes, etc), and how much we just highlight this for future work.
+No simple answers to this section at the moment...
+More about establishing language to discuss the problem and potential solutions  --CB **

 -   Need to establish that you are in a warning signals' domain of applicability in order to use it
 -   In this domain, the warning signal should have reasonable power to